Chicago - Sarajevo with Eastern Air Lines, from May 28, 2021.

 Ticket prices start at $ 898 / segment, quite a lot for a transatlantic flight, given that there are cheaper flight alternatives from the US to Bosnia and Herzegovina.
 However, the ticket price also includes hold baggage of up to 70lb (31 kg).

 Eastern Air Lines has worked hard to find opportunities in recent years.
-Last year, the airline began regular flights from Miami and New York JFK to Guayaquil, Ecuador.
+Last year, the airline began scheduled flights from Miami and New York JFK to Guayaquil, Ecuador.
 The airline has plans to expand in Ecuador, as it plans to fly from Miami and New York to Quito, the country's capital, starting in May this year.
 In addition, flights from Los Angeles to Guayaquil will be added to the operational network, but this route has not yet been set.

 This year, the airline will also expand to Uruguay, as it will start operating flights from Miami to Montevideo in June.
 American Airlines recently suspended four weekly flights from Miami to Montevideo, citing reduced demand from that period.